Sporrior/Xcode-Project/README.md

-Certainly!
-Here's a simple README template that you can use to describe the code and what it does:

----

 # Dashboard App

 This is a SwiftUI-based dashboard app that allows users to manage their incomes and view upcoming bills.
 The app provides a user-friendly interface for adding new income items and displaying a summary of recent incomes and upcoming bills.